 |FOR IMMEDIATE RELEASE||NIJ||MONDAY, AUGUST 21, 2000||202/307-0703|

-WASHINGTON, D.C. - Kansas is receiving $369,900 to analyze DNA samples obtained from convicted criminals, the Justice Department announced today.
-The grant, being made by the National Institute of Justice (NIJ), the Department's primary research and evaluation agency, will enable DNA samples, after analysis, to be entered into Kansas' system and the FBI's Combined DNA Index System (CODIS) allowing the comparison of the specimens to those housed in other states through the national system.
+WASHINGTON, D.C. - Utah is receiving $150,000 to analyze DNA samples obtained from convicted criminals, the Justice Department announced today.
+The grant, being made by the National Institute of Justice (NIJ), the Department's primary research and evaluation agency, will enable DNA samples, after analysis, to be entered into Utah's system and the FBI's Combined DNA Index System (CODIS) allowing the comparison of the specimens to those housed in other states through the national system.

 "We must do all we can to help our state and local partners employ 21st Century technology in their efforts to make communities safer," said Attorney General Janet Reno.
 "Increasing law enforcement's ability to use DNA evidence in the fight against crime makes sense and, ultimately, gets violent offenders off our streets."

 Last year, the National Commission on the Future of DNA Evidence provided recommendations to the Attorney General on the current and future uses of DNA technology in the criminal justice system.
 Among those recommendations was one to help states analyze existing DNA samples that had been collected from convicted offenders but not yet analyzed and added to existing state systems and CODIS.
 At the time of the recommendation it was estimated that there were more than 750,000 unanalyzed samples in existence.
-Today's grant will help Kansas analyze 7,398 backlogged samples.
+Today's grant will help Utah analyze more than 3,000 backlogged samples.

 In addition, states will contribute DNA analysis of previously unanalyzed unsolved crimes to see if the samples of these cases matches the DNA profile of newly tested offenders to help solve old crimes.
 These and future analyzed samples will be added to CODIS.